 About this event

-In light of the pandemic, we’re taking precautions to ensure that our autocross events are as safe as possible for all entrants and volunteers.
-We will continue to re-evaluate our procedures as things change.
+In light of current events, we’re taking precautions to ensure that our autocross and rallycross events are as safe as possible for all entrants and volunteers.
+We will continue to re-evaluate our procedures as we gain more experience and as conditions change.

 We ask that you be patient and understanding with the actions that we are taking.
-If you have any questions or comments, feel free to contact John Li, the Solo Director.
+If you have any questions or comments, feel free to contact the Solo Director, John Li, or the Rallycross Director, Matt Wolfe.

 Solo Director: John Li